Strawberry cultivation in California: Treatments

 UC IPM recommends pesticide selection criteria, resistance management strategies, application practices, and environmental considerations.

 Fungicides are used many times per season.
 Captan is by far the most common, averaging 7.3 applications per season, pyraclostrobin 2.5, cyprodinil 2.3, fludioxonil 2.3, boscalid 1.8, fenhexamid 1.4, pyrimethanil 1.2, penthiopyrad 0.9, sodium tetraborohydrate decahydrate 0.8, fluxapyroxad 0.75, and there were rare uses of Polyoxin D, Neem Oil, Fluopyram, Banda de Lupinus albus doce, Trifloxystrobin, Bacillus subtilis, Reynoutria sachalinensis, Thiram, Streptomyces lydicus, Bacillus amyloliquefaciens, Thiophanate-methyl, Aureobasidium pullulans, Hydrogen dioxide, and Peroxyacetic acid.
 UCR recommends fungicides and resistance management guidelines.
-(See Agriculture in California, Agriculture in California, Agriculture in California, Agriculture in California, Agriculture in California, Agriculture in California, and Agriculture in California.)

 The interests of nurseries and growers in maintaining fungicide efficacy necessitates coordination of their fungicide usage between them to slow resistance evolution.

-So beneficial was fumigation in this crop that Ansel Adams and Nancy Newhall selected it as one of the great achievements of the University of California system to photograph for their centennial book.
+Fumigation in this crop was selected by Ansel Adams and Nancy Newhall as one of the achievements of the University of California system to photograph for their centennial book.
 However, increasing legal restrictions have made alternatives financially more attractive, otherwise more attractive, or even just necessary.
-Methyl bromide, and then methyl bromide + chloropicrin, were the original fumigants which so impressed Adams & Newhall and this allowed great expansion of strawberries here.
+Methyl bromide, and then methyl bromide + chloropicrin, were the original fumigants which allowed great expansion of strawberries here.
 Over the next several decades this encouraged breeding to ignore disease resistance in preference to all other traits, and only recently has methyl bromide phaseout made resistance interesting again.

 Anaerobic soil disinfestation doesn't work for weeds in this crop, but ASD combined with rice bran is a good alternative to methyl bromide and other soil fumigants for microbial diseases including Verticillium dahliae.